AdobeDocs/marketo.de-DE/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/create-a-new-revenue-model.md

    ![](assets/image2015-4-27-11-3a57-3a59.png)

-1. Klicken **Entwurf bearbeiten** in der Startansicht Ihres Modells.
+1. Klicks **Entwurf bearbeiten** in der Startansicht Ihres Modells.

    ![](assets/image2015-4-27-12-3a10-3a49.png)